-Reduce: By making donating convenient and easy with 12 donation centers, we reduce the amount of materials that would otherwise end up in landfills.
+Reduce: By making donating convenient and easy with 11 donation centers, we reduce the number of materials that would otherwise end up in landfills.

-Recycle: What isn’t in a marketable condition, we disassemble and separate the materials that is in turn sold to reputable state recyclers or salvage buyers.
-This means more funding for our education, job placement and job training programs!
+Recycle: What isn’t in a marketable condition, we disassemble and separate the materials that are in turn sold to reputable state recyclers or salvage buyers.
+This means more funding for our education, job placement, and job training programs!

 From our inception in 1902, Goodwill has been a national pioneer and innovator of “green” business practices.
 Locally, Goodwill diverts more than 8 million pounds of household goods from local landfills by recovering the value in unwanted goods.
 In total, we recycle 30 categories of everyday items.

 - 274 thousand pounds of shoes

 - 83 thousand pounds of plastic toys

 - 29 thousand pounds of stuffed animals